oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 # Prepare Phase

 ## Introduction
-"__PREPARE PHASE__" is the first phase in the XTTS transfer.
-You're going to back up on source database the datafiles belonging to the tablespaces you want to transfer using XTTS.
-After a successful backup you're going to restore them on the target database side. <br>
+This is the first phase in the process.
+You will backup the data files belonging to the listed tablespaces in the source database.
+Then, you can restore the data files in the target database.
-During this complete process the source database remains active and everyone can continue to use it.

 Estimated Time: 15 minutes

 ### Objectives

-- Create XTTS V4 properties file.
+- Create XTTS properties file
-- Execute initial backup and restore.
+- Execute initial backup and restore

 ### Prerequisites

 This lab assumes you have:

-- Connected to the Hands On Lab
+- Connected to the lab
-- A terminal window open to source.
+- A terminal window open to source
 - Another terminal window open to target
-- Source and target prepared.
+- Source and target prepared
 - XTTS prechecks done

 ## Task 1: XTTS Properties File (SOURCE)
-On source change into the XTTS Source directory and copy the xtt.properties containing all necessary parameters to run this lab.
+On source change into the XTTS source directory and copy the xtt.properties containing all necessary parameters to run this lab.

   ```
     <copy>